 This course provides a broad introduction to the exploration and management of large datasets being generated and used in the modern world.
 First, practical techniques used in exploratory data analysis and mining are introduced; topics include data preparation, visualization, statistics for understanding data, and grouping and prediction techniques.
 Second, approaches used to store, retrieve, and manage data in the real world are presented; topics include traditional database systems, query languages, and data integrity and quality.
 Case studies will examine issues in data capture, organization, storage, retrieval, visualization, and analysis in diverse settings such as urban crime, drug research, census data, social networking, and space exploration.
 Big data exploration and management projects, a term paper and a presentation are required.
 Sufficient background in database systems and statistics is recommended.

-Database System Implementation
+Foundations of Database System Implementation

 This course provides a broad introduction to database management systems including data modeling, the relational model, and SQL.
 Database system implementation issues are covered next, where the focus is on data structures and algorithms used to implement database management systems.
 Topics include physical data organizations, indexing and hashing, query processing and optimization, database recovery techniques, transaction management, concurrency control, and database performance evaluation.
 Current research topics in database system implementation are also explored.
 Programming projects, a term paper, and presentations will be required.